-Palmistry is one of the more popular occult sciences, whose practices are divided into two separate techniques:
+Palmistry is one of the more popular practices which is divided into two separate techniques:

-The two practices together can give you a complete reading of a person’s path, their personality and intrinsic personal traits that they may otherwise keep hidden.
+The two practices together can give you a complete reading of a person’s path, personality, and intrinsic personal traits that they may otherwise keep hidden.

 With that being said, if you have no understanding of palmistry, other than what you have heard from Hollywood or parlor tricks, you will find this guide both informative and practical for getting started.